-Signs you have a sex addiction
+Signs of a sex addiction

 - Seeking frequent casual sex.

-- Excessive use of pornography- to such an extent that it gets in the way of daily activities such as work and socialising.
+- Excessive use of pornography.
+To such an extent that it gets in the way of daily activities, such as work and socialising.

-- Using sex as a distraction or coping mechanism - if you feel like you need to seek sex for emotional reasons or to distract from life's stresses, your behaviour could be unhealthy.
+- Using sex as a distraction or coping mechanism.
+If you feel like you need to seek sex for emotional reasons or to distract from life's stresses, your behaviour could be unhealthy.

 - Feeling low and guilty afterwards - being unable to do anything about something you know is harming you can have a detrimental effect on your mental well-being.

 - Spending a long time planning sexual encounters.
 This is indicative of obsessive behaviour and can be dangerous for both you and the people you encounter.

 - Missing important events or work to engage in sexual activities.
 This may result in you feeling as though your entire life has been taken over by your addiction.